History of Tel Aviv: Ahuzat Bayit

 The foundation of Tel Aviv.
-A Lottery of seashells held amongs future Tel Avivians over lots, April 1909.
+A Lottery of seashells held among future Tel Avivians over lots, April 1909.

-In 1906, a group of Jews from Yaffo decided to leave the city, driven by the desire to live independent Hebrew lives and to improve the harsh living conditions, which included overcrowding, filth, and the Ottoman decree that required Jews in Yaffo to change residences every year (the “Muharrem”).
-This group of Jews first convened in July 1906 and organized under the name “Society of Home Builders,” later changed to “Ahuzat Bayit.”
+In 1906, a group of Jews from Yaffo decided to leave the city, driven by the desire to live independent Hebrew lives and to improve the harsh living conditions, which included overcrowding, filth, and the Ottoman decree that required Jews in Yaffo to change residences every year (the "Muharrem").
+This group of Jews first convened in July 1906 and organized under the name "Society of Home Builders," later changed to "Ahuzat Bayit."
 At this meeting, they presented a plan for building a modern Hebrew city that would serve as a gateway to the Land of Israel for Jews around the world.
 The plan envisioned a city constructed according to the late 19th century Western European model.

 The neighborhood the nucleus of the future city was located outside the walls of Yaffo, north of the railway line, on sandy lands of Kerem Gibli, purchased with the help of a loan from the Jewish National Fund.
 The neighborhood was founded in 1909 as a community of low-rise houses surrounded by gardens, under the name Ahuzat Bayit.
 The official founding date is April 11, 1909 (20 Nisan 5669), the day the lot-drawing ceremony with seashells was held for the neighborhood.
 The neighborhood contained a few streets, set perpendicular to one another.
 Its main street was Herzl Street, and at its northern end stood the Herzliya Hebrew Gymnasium (today the site of the Shalom Meir Tower), the first Hebrew high school.
 At the center of the neighborhood, Rothschild Boulevard was laid out in a valley where sand was cleared after leveling the dunes.

-By the outbreak of World War I, Tel Aviv had only 140 houses, including two neighborhoods annexed to it: Nahalat Binyamin, located to the north along the street of that name (40 houses), and Hevra Hadasha (“New Society”), situated east of Tel Aviv along the coastal road, later to become Allenby Street (15 houses).
-During the war, the city’s development came to a halt, and it suffered from a locust plague that destroyed all vegetation in the neighborhood, as well as from the persecution of the Ottoman authorities, especially Yaffo’s governor, Hassan Bey.
-In April 1917, the Turkish authorities expelled its residents together with the Jewish residents of Yaffo.
+By the outbreak of World War I, Tel Aviv had only 140 houses, including two neighborhoods annexed to it: Nahalat Binyamin, located to the north along the street of that name (40 houses), and Hevra Hadasha ("New Society"), situated east of Tel Aviv along the coastal road, later to become Allenby Street (15 houses).
+During the war, the city's development came to a halt, and it suffered from a locust plague that destroyed all vegetation in the neighborhood, as well as from the persecution of the Ottoman authorities, especially Yaffo's governor, Hassan Bey.
+In April 1917, the Turkish authorities expelled their residents together with the Jewish residents of Yaffo.

-The nostalgic term “Little Tel Aviv,” coined by Haim Hefer and Dan Ben-Amotz during the 50th anniversary celebrations of Tel Aviv’s founding, refers to Tel Aviv of those early years, which consisted mainly of the Neve Tzedek neighborhood and the area of Herzl, Rothschild, and Allenby streets.
+The nostalgic term "Little Tel Aviv," coined by Haim Hefer and Dan Ben-Amotz during the 50th anniversary celebrations of Tel Aviv's founding, refers to Tel Aviv of those early years, which consisted mainly of the Neve Tzedek neighborhood and the area of Herzl, Rothschild, and Allenby streets.
 One of its central buildings was the Herzliya Hebrew Gymnasium.